To His Coy Mistress

 Stand still, yet we will make him run.

-"To His Coy Mistress" is a metaphysical poem written by the English author and politician Andrew Marvell (1621–1678).
+"To His Coy Mistress" is a metaphysical poem written by the English author Andrew Marvell (1621–1678).
 It is considered one of Marvell's finest and is possibly the best recognised carpe diem poem in English.

 It was written during or just before the English Interregnum (1649–1660)—perhaps in the early 1650s when Marvell was serving as a tutor to the daughter of the retired commander of the New Model Army, Sir Thomas Fairfax—and published posthumously in 1681.

 Synopsis

 The speaker of the poem starts by addressing a woman who has been slow to respond to his romantic advances.
 In the first stanza he describes how he would pay court to her if he were to be unencumbered by the constraints of a normal lifespan.
-He could spend centuries admiring each part of her body and her resistance to his advances (i.e., coyness) would not discourage him.
+He could spend centuries admiring each part of her body, and her resistance to his advances (i.e., coyness) would not discourage him.
 In the second stanza, he laments how short human life is.
 Once life is over, the speaker contends, the opportunity to enjoy one another is gone, as no one embraces in death.
 In the last stanza, the speaker urges the woman to requite his efforts, and argues that in loving one another with passion they will both make the most of the brief time they have to live.